ICRAR/libprofit/docs/api.rst

    If there was any error when evaluating the model this field will remain unset.

-.. member:: unsigned int res_x
+.. member:: unsigned int scale_x

-   The span of the horizontal coordinate of the image that profit will generate for this model.
+   The width of a single pixel in image coordinates.
    It must be greater than 0.
    See :doc:`coordinates` for more details.

 .. member:: unsigned int res_y

-   The span of the vertical image coordinate.
+   The height of a single pixel in image coordinates.
    It must be greater than 0.
    See :doc:`coordinates` for more details.